Logic components in Langflow

 Boolean

-If true, the comparison will be case sensitive.
+If true, the comparison is case sensitive.
+This setting is ignored for regex comparison.
+Default: false.

 message